danielarodval/portfolio/README.md

 - Chakra UI
 - Vercel deployment

+### Upcoming Projects & Areas of Interest
+- Cluster computing with Kubernetes
+- Always-on local VLLM tooling with OpenClaw
+- DNS failover for cloud backup hosted sites

 ---

 ## Homelab & Infrastructure

 Outside of my core data work, I maintain a homelab where I test deployment workflows, reverse proxies, remote access, internal networking, and service architecture.
 It’s a technical playground that complements my broader interest in building end-to-end projects.
+I’ve always liked figuring out how things work under the hood, especially around dev ops, networking, and the tooling that keeps systems running.
+This interest started back in high school with Unix and NAS tooling in my CSIT courses, then in college hosting Minecraft on a Raspberry Pi and helping with hackathon projects.
+Over time, it evolved into serious learning of local deployment and self-hosted infrastructure, resulting in an ongoing homelab for experimenting across different projects.
+Lately, I’ve been documenting the environment more intentionally with diagrams, service maps, and repo-level notes to make the work easier to follow than just “here’s a server I built.”

 ### Homelab Docs 🏠
 - [Rack Diagram & Photos](#rack-diagram--photos)